 [Pilot] How Our Brains Predict and Shape Everyday Life

-Welcome to the first episode of Science Savvy with Carmen!
-In this episode, I explore how our brains work as prediction machines to help us navigate everyday life.
-With my background in pharmacology and biomedical engineering, I aim to demystify the science behind daily experiences—starting with how our brains predict and adapt to the world around us.
+Welcome to the first episode of Science Savvy with Carmen.
+In this episode, I explore how our brains work as prediction machines to help us make sense of the world around us.
+With my background in pharmacology and biomedical engineering, I break down the science behind how the brain constantly anticipates and adapts to everyday experiences.

 Further reading and references: